5,000 attend rock concert in Barcelona after COVID-19 screen - WTMJ

 Associated Press

+The only rule inside the show was the strict use of the high-quality face masks provided by the concert organizers.

+“We were able to evade reality for a while,” said 40-year-old Jose Parejo.
+“We were inside our small concert bubble.
+And we were even able to remember back in time when things like this one were normal.
+Things that nowadays aren’t that normal, sadly.”

 The show by Spanish rock group Love of Lesbian had the special permission of Spanish health authorities.
-While the rest of the country was limited to gatherings of no more than four people in closed spaces, the concertgoers were able to mix freely, although face masks were mandatory.
+While the rest of the country was limited to gatherings of no more than four people in closed spaces, the concertgoers were able to mix freely.

 Organizers said it was the first commercial event with an audience that big held in Europe during the pandemic.